c0mplh4cks/packnet/README.md

 ____

+## RAW Header

+The RAW module is a special module created for a specific but simple reason.
+It contains raw data which is not decodable by the currently implemented protocols. `RAW.Header` can be used in the same way as the other protocols since it contains the `build` and `read` functions.
+The only two attributes which are usefull for implementations, are the `data` and `length` attributes.
+The `data` attribute contains the undecodable data in bytes.
+The `length` attribute contains the length of the data in bytes.

+____

 ## Interface

 Interface is a special module which can be used for creating low-level sockets and automatically requiring address information from the specified interface.
-Below an example from an use case.
+Below an example for a use case.
 **Requires `sudo` rights!**

 ```python